AsterAether/CharacterCustomizer/config_values.md

 * **PhaseRoundRequiredStock:** PhaseRound: How much stock is required to activate this skill.
 * **PhaseRoundShootDelay:** PhaseRound: Time between bullets for bullet-style weapons
 * **PhaseRoundStockToConsume:** PhaseRound: How much stock to deduct when the skill is activated.
+* **SlideBaseMaxStock:** Slide: Maximum number of charges this skill can carry.
+* **SlideBaseRechargeInterval:** Slide: How long it takes for this skill to recharge after being used.
+* **SlideBeginSkillCooldownOnSkillEnd:** Slide: Whether or not the cooldown waits until it leaves the set state
+* **SlideCanceledFromSprinting:** Slide: Sprinting will actively cancel this ability.
+* **SlideIsBullets:** Slide: Whether or not it has bullet reload behavior
+* **SlideIsCombatSkill:** Slide: Whether or not this is considered a combat skill.
+* **SlideMustKeyPress:** Slide: The skill can't be activated if the key is held.
+* **SlideNoSprint:** Slide: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **SlideRechargeStock:** Slide: How much stock to restore on a recharge.
+* **SlideRequiredStock:** Slide: How much stock is required to activate this skill.
+* **SlideShootDelay:** Slide: Time between bullets for bullet-style weapons
+* **SlideStockToConsume:** Slide: How much stock to deduct when the skill is activated.
 * **SuppressiveFireBaseMaxStock:** SuppressiveFire: Maximum number of charges this skill can carry.
 * **SuppressiveFireBaseRechargeInterval:** SuppressiveFire: How long it takes for this skill to recharge after being used.
 * **SuppressiveFireBeginSkillCooldownOnSkillEnd:** SuppressiveFire: Whether or not the cooldown waits until it leaves the set state